AkarshRastogi/LeetPrac/README.md

 ## Overview

-**LeetReminder** is a Chrome extension designed to help you schedule reminders for revisiting LeetCode problems.
-It allows you to set a specific date and time to practice a problem again, displaying the current date and time (e.g., 2025-06-04T02:42 IST) before setting the reminder.
+**LeetPrac** is a Chrome extension designed to help you schedule reminders for revisiting LeetCode problems.
+It allows you to set a specific date and time to practice a problem again, displaying the current date and time before setting the reminder.
 When the reminder is due, a notification appears with an option to reopen the problem.

 ## Features